NathanSwindall/Adventures-In-ProgramLando/Notes/Chapters/ASP/API_Skeleton.md

 ## Adding an Entity Framework Db Context

 First, we need to install some packages.
 We are going to be using sqlite for a bit so we need to install the correct packages to help us do this.
 If you have windows and visual studio code you can press `ctrl-shift-p` in order to pull up nuget gallery.
 Once you pull up this you will install `Microsoft.EntityFrameworkCore.Sqlite`.
 This is a SQLite database provider for Entity Framework Core.
-What we are really doing is seting up an Object Relational Mapper.
+What we are really doing is setting up an Object Relational Mapper.
 This will make it so that we can write SQL statements and deal with our database in purely C# code.
 So we don't have to worry about being in expert in SQL.
 Will will install this package in the Persistence folder.
 Make sure to select the same version as your run time.
 You can check your version of dotnet by typing `dotnet --version`.
 Once will install we should see a new reference to the package in `Persistence.csproj`.

 You can delete the `Class1` file in the Persistence folder and now make a new file called `DataContext`.
 We are going to derive from the class DbContext which is part of the EntityFrameworkCore package that we just installed.
 Some interesting database patterns to look into that are used in the course are the Unit of Work Pattern and the Repository Pattern.
 Maybe it would be a good option to look them up in the future.